 Living in a storage unit is neither safe nor legal, but it does occur, for a variety of reasons.
 According to a SpareFoot survey of nonprofits that help the homeless, it’s unusual but not unheard of.

-If you are caught living in a storage unit, you will mostly likely be evicted immediately.
+If you are caught living in a storage unit, you will most likely be evicted immediately.
 That means you, and your stuff, will be kicked to the curb.
-You could also face potential criminal charges, especially if you have children, as storage units are not consider fit for human habitation.
+You could also face potential criminal charges, especially if you have children, as storage units are not considered fit for human habitation.

 “Being homeless, according to a friend, is like being a turtle,” said Michael Stoops, director of community organizing for the Washington, DC-based National Coalition for the Homeless.
 “You’re carrying everything you own on your back.”

-Homeless people often rent storage units for the same reasons the Youngs did: to keep their most precious belongings safe and to preserve what they can of their former life, Stoops said.
+Homeless people often rent storage units to keep their most precious belongings safe and to preserve what they can of their former life, Stoops said.